89Mods/Keppys-MIDI-Converter/README.md

-# Keppy's MIDI Converter
+# Keppy's MIDI Converter Console Version
-A fully functional MIDI to WAV converter, suitable for normal AND heavy MIDIs!
-(Up to 500 million notes for 32-bit version, unlimited [sorta?] for 64-bit version)

-## HEY HOW CAN I DOWNLOAD I...
-Click on "Releases".
+Like Keppys MIDI Converter but as a console application

 ## Requirements (Compiled program)
 - Windows XP SP2+ or newer.